excircle/tf-aistor-k8s/README.md

-# tf-aistor-k8s
+# Terraform for MinIO AiStor

-A repository dedicated to implementing AiStor on Kubernetes
+This repository is dedicated to implementing MinIO's AiStor on Kubernetes